 - Heart failure

 Treatments For Uremia In Dogs

-Even with treatment, the mortality rate for dogs that suffer from uremia is as high as 50 percent.
-If your dog suffers from uremia, it is important that you follow veterinary instructions and monitor your dog’s condition closely.
+However, even with treatment, the mortality rate for dogs who suffer from uremia is as high as 50 percent.
+If your dog suffers from uremia, then it is important that you follow veterinary instructions and monitor your dog’s condition closely.